Educational Identification Series

 (Space limited to 125 participants)

-OCALI is hosting a five-day Educational Identification Series designed for school-based evaluation teams.
+OCALI is hosting a four-day Educational Identification Series designed for school-based evaluation teams.
 Many children and youth entering school have not yet been identified with an autism spectrum disorder (ASD) and are in direct need of specialized services.
 This training series is a must for school teams wanting to become proficient in educational identification of students with ASD.
 Team attendance is highly recommended (ie: intervention specialist, speech and language pathologist, occupational therapist, school psychologist, general education teacher and school administrator).

 Presenter: Ruth Aspy, Ph.D.